anto18671/astraltech/README.md

 ## Support

-- For bug reports and feature requests, please use our [GitHub Issues page](https://github.com/anto18671/AstralTechBionics/issues)
+- For bug reports and feature requests, please use our [GitHub Issues page](https://github.com/anto18671/astraltech/issues)

-Enjoy your journey into the future of human enhancement with AstralTech Bionic Implants!
+Enjoy your journey into the future of human enhancement with Astraltech Bionic Implants!